Chicago restaurateur joins mission to feed America’s hungry

 Senate Majority Leader Mitch McConnell is expected to begin rolling out the Senate GOP bill soon.
 Whether it will contain language from a World Central Kitchen-inspired bill — originally called the FEED Act and sponsored by a bipartisan group of lawmakers — remains to be seen.
 Congress resumes this week and lawmakers are on two-week sprint hoping to approve the next round of virus aid by month’s end.

-Mook says the longevity of this crisis requires federal aid, and he and others anticipate food insecurity worsening in the months to come as unemployment benefits come to an end for some.
+Mook says the longevity of this crisis requires federal aid, and he and others anticipate food insecurity worsening in the months to come as unemployment benefits end for some.

 “We feel like this is the calm before the storm,” says Sherrie Tussler, executive director of the Hunger Task Force of Milwaukee.